hackingmaterials/matminer/docs/_sources/installation.rst.txt

 .. code-block:: bash

     $ cd matminer
-    $ python setup.py develop
+    $ pip install -r requirements/requirements-ubuntu_py3.11.txt  # or corresponding file for your platform
+    $ pip install -e .

-To update matminer, enter your cloned folder and type ``git pull`` followed by ``python setup.py develop``.
+To update matminer, simply enter your cloned folder and type ``git pull``g

 Tips
 ----

-* Make sure you are using Python 3.6 or higher
+* Make sure you are using a compatible Python version (3.9+ at time of writing).
 * If you have trouble with the installation of a component library (sympy, pymatgen, mdf-forge, etc.), you can try to run ``pip install <<component>>`` or (if you are using `Anaconda <https://www.anaconda.com/distribution/>`_) ``conda install <<component>>`` first, and then re-try the installation.

     - For example, installing pymatgen on a Windows platform is easiest with Anaconda via ``conda install -c conda-forge pymatgen``.